living-atlases/generator-living-atlas/.github/ISSUE_TEMPLATE.md

 **Problem description**:

-- Expected behaviour and what happened instead: ¹
+- Expected behavior and what happened instead: ¹
 - Logs.
 If logs are very long, attach them in .zip file or use a paste service: ¹

 ¹ **Required**